shelvia-w/shelvia-w.github.io/_pages/about.md

 ---

-I am a self-driven researcher with a strong passion for exploring innovative ideas, solving complex problems, and always ready to take on new challenges.
-I recently earned my PhD in Artificial Intelligence (AI) from the National University of Singapore (NUS), where I was supervised by Professor [Mehul Motani](https://mehulmotani.github.io/).
+I am a Research Fellow at Nanyang Technological University working with [Jeremie Houssineau](https://jeremiehoussineau.com/) on the theoretical foundations of uncertainty quantification for large language models (LLMs).
+I obtained my PhD from the National University of Singapore in 2025 under [Mehul Motani](https://mehulmotani.github.io/).
 In my thesis, I investigated how information-theoretic measures can be used to analyze deep neural networks.
-My research areas in deep learning include generalization, explainability, fairness, robustness, uncertainty quantification and privacy, all of which are important to build safe and trustworthy AI models.
+My research areas are generalization and uncertainty quantification in deep neural networks.
+Currently, I am also looking towards specializing in AI safety, and in particular in the area of misalignment and hallucination of LLMs.

 Other interests: particle physics, neuroscience, psychology